 One could argue that, syntactically, any

-content.
+problem+jsoncontent would also be validjsoncontent.
 So, by that rationale, accepting the latter could be seen as implying also accepting the former by extension.

-will be able to parse the problem JSON response, we cannot assume it will be able to process it.
+In other words, whilst we can assume that an Accept including application/json will be able to parse the problem JSON response, we cannot assume it will be able to process it.

 I.e. if a request's

 It depends on if you want to content-negotiate or not.
 It is acceptable to not content-negotiate when an error is encountered.
-Serving Content-Type
+Serving Content-Type of x ignoring Accept is fine.
+You are not negotiating any content-type, but interpreting y to mean x is not intended (or valid in terms of Content Negotiation).

-Unsupported Media Type, when you have the same question for processing a request body), and we can help the user by being really helpful.
-For example, when a user-agent sends our apis application/json
+The appropriate thing to do is to serve a 406 Not Acceptable (or 415 Unsupported Media Type, when you have the same question for processing a request body), and we can help the user by being really helpful.
+For example, when a user-agent sends our apis application/json (among other things), we will show a HTML page with:

 This endpoint tried really hard to show you the information you requested.
-Unfortunately you specified in your Accept header that you only wanted to see the following types: application/json
+Unfortunately you specified in your Accept header that you only wanted to see the following types: application/json.

 Please add one of the following types to your Accept header to see the content or error message: